 Since we are just hitting the one-year anniversary of our wedding, I wanted to bring this blog post back and share how styling a home and styling a wedding are similar.

-At weddings, you’re styling different areas of the venue: the tables, the dessert table & the ceremony site.
+At weddings, you’re styling different venue areas: the tables, the dessert table & the ceremony site.
 For interiors, you’re styling a living room, open shelving, or a bar area.

-While the spaces may be completely different, the thought process behind it is extremely similar.
+While the spaces may be completely different, the thought process behind them is extremely similar.
 I thought I’d walk you through the design styling of our September wedding!

 Break it down